Izsvan5/Izsvan5/README.md

 Hi there! 👋 Welcome to my GitHub profile
 I'm a photographer with a passion for web development and coding.
-Here's a bit more about me:
+Here's a bit more about me:<br>

 📸 Photography: I love capturing moments and telling stories through my lens.
 🌐 Web Development: I have experience building simple, clean websites with HTML and CSS.